emortaldev/emortaldev/README.md

 # <code>println("Hiya 👋 I'm emortal!")</code>
-I am the owner of a Minecraft network conveniently named [EmortalMC](https://github.com/EmortalMC)
+I am the owner of a Minecraft network that uses Minestom conveniently named [EmortalMC](https://github.com/EmortalMC)

 yeah that's about it, go stalk me I guess. wait no i have 2 more things:
 - kotlin epic